What happens after Sultan Al Neyadi returns to Earth?

 After astronauts leave Dragon

-The astronauts will be placed on a gurney-type transport after they are taken out of the Dragon.
+The astronauts will be placed on a stretcher-type transport after they are taken out of the Dragon.

-They will then go through medical screenings that measure their sense of balance, with medical teams on the lookout for dizziness, nausea and headaches.
+They will then go through medical screenings that measure their sense of balance, with healthcare teams on the lookout for dizziness, nausea and headaches.

 Once they are cleared, the astronauts will board a flight to Houston, Texas, where they will be reunited with family and friends.